Skip to main content

 /etc/tedge/operations/software_update.toml

-operation = "software_update" # any builtion operation can be customized
+operation = "software_update" # any builtin operation can be customized

 ["init"]